There are two ways to finance a car: with an auto loan or by leasing. Each option has its pros and cons. Here’s what you need to know about both!

 PROS of Leasing:

 - Typically lower payments than auto loans.
-Leasing tends to be the “cheaper” option because payments are determined by the depreciation, interest and taxes.
+Leasing tends to be the “cheaper” option because payments are determined by depreciation, interest and taxes.

 - Protection by warranty.
-Leased vehicles often comes with factory warranties that cover all repairs throughout the duration of the lease.
+Leased vehicles often come with factory warranties that cover all repairs throughout the duration of the lease.
 In some cases, you may choose to extend vehicle protection after the warranty has expired.

 - You aren’t responsible for trade-in/selling.
 Since you do not own the vehicle, you are not responsible for trading in or selling the car.
 Once the lease is up, just return the car to the company it was leased from.

 - Must have stable income.
 Know what you can afford before entering into a lease agreement.
 You will be responsible for a down payment, monthly payments, and maintenance costs that are not covered by warranty.
 Some of these maintenance costs may include accident damage, abuse, and/or wear-and-tear.